 - Campylobacter jejuni, often associated with the onset of intestinal issues

-- Bacillus botulinum, produces the botulinum toxin that is the cause of the neuro-condition, botulism and is also used in Botox
+- Bacillus botulinum, produces botulinum toxin which is responsible for the neuro-condition, botulism.
+It is also active ingredient in Botox

 Fun Fact: Of the estimated 3 million species of bacteria that are believed to exist, only 4,000 are currently known.